- QED@QB3 Seminars

 - Get Involved

-QB3 is affiliated with several Bay Area research centers that offer specialized services to scientists and bring expertise and technology to bear on biological challenges.
+QB3 is affiliated with several UC research centers that offer specialized services to scientists and bring expertise and technology to bear on biological challenges.

 The HARC Research Center at UCSF Mission Bay is an interdisciplinary research center aimed at creating a comprehensive structural picture of interactions between HIV viral proteins and intracellular host molecules at early stages in the viral lifecycle.

 The Membrane Protein Expression Center at UCSF Mission Bay develops and applies the latest innovative methods yielding structurally and functionally intact eukaryotic membrane proteins for drug development, and structural and functional characterization.